 The food truck featured during this particular game was Barcelona on the Go.
 For a food truck, the prices for their offerings are also very reasonable.
 Some of their choices are the Grilled Chicken Sandwich or Quesadilla ($7.50), Pulled Pork Quesadilla ($8.50) and the Barcelona Paella Bowl ($8.50).

 Some of the sweet treats offered are ice cream bars and sandwiches ($3), deep fried oreos and funnel cakes ($5), kettle corn ($3, $5 and $8) and strawberry banana, pina colada and mango orange smoothies ($5 for a small, $8 for a regular and $10 for a tiki, $6 for a tiki refill).

 What may go unnoticed is the price of the basic concessions compared to a previous visit actually decreased.
 It may not mean much to some, but when the cost of stadium food is always on the rise, it’s always good to know when venues, especially one of CSUF’s notoriety, looks after their fans by doing their best to make the stadium dining experience one that won’t put too much of a hole in their pockets.

 The moment you walk inside Goodwin Field you get a sense of a deep baseball tradition.
-Upon entry, fans are greeted along the concourse by The Titans Wall of Honor, featuring names and jersey numbers of past Fullerton greats, including Phil Nevin, Justin Turner, Kurt Suzuki, Tim Wallach and legendary manager Augie Garrido, responsible for 3 of Fullerton's 4 national titles.
+Upon entry, fans are greeted along the concourse by the Titans Wall of Honor, featuring names and jersey numbers of past Fullerton greats including Phil Nevin, Justin Turner, Kurt Suzuki, Tim Wallach and legendary manager Augie Garrido who is responsible for three of Fullerton’s four national titles.